Local musician Hartman goes from Mainland Regional to Spotify

 He has been recording professionally since 1988 and had his first hit with a song he wrote titled “Young Love.”

-Since then, he has released many songs, albums and EP’s that can be heard on Spotify.
-Hartman said he was planning to play at some local spots when the pandemic hit in early 2020.
+Since then, he has released many songs, albums and EPs that can be heard on Spotify.
+Hartman said he was planning to play at some local spots when the COVID-19 pandemic hit in early 2020.

 “I have spent a lot of this past 18 months writing and recording with my writing partners Kit Worton and Bob Fowler," Hartman said.

+Taquaysha Bell, 29, was arrested Dec.
+15 at her home by detectives of the Mercer County Pros…

 Hartman has released 70 songs over the years.
-The biggest influences to his music are artists like James Taylor, Don McLean and Bryan Adams.
+His biggest musical influences are artists like James Taylor, Don McLean and Bryan Adams.
 Hartman said each of them are great storytellers who bring something special to their music.
 Today he gets his inspiration from people in his life and his heart.

-Getting feedback from listeners is genuinely heartfelt by Hartman, who said he feels like his is accomplishing what he set out to do when listeners tell him that his words have moved them.
+Hartman appreciates feedback from listeners, saying he feels like he is accomplishing what he set out to do when they tell him his words have moved them.

-Available on Spotify and Apple music, the album includes songs that Hartman said evoke different emotions in “Except,” “The ABCs of You and Me,” and “This School Called Earth” that touches on grieving over the loss of a child.
+Available on Spotify and Apple Music, the album includes songs Hartman said evoke different emotions in “Except,” “The ABCs of You and Me” and “This School Called Earth,” which touches on grief over the loss of a child.

-Spotify has included 24 of Hartman’s most recent releases on their Release Radar list and “This School Called Earth” made it to the Spotify Discover Weekly list, a highly competitive recommendation list for listeners.
+Spotify has included 24 of Hartman’s most recent releases on its Release Radar list, and “This School Called Earth” made it to the Spotify Discover Weekly list, a highly competitive recommendation list for listeners.

 While he waits for that right place to perform, Hartman is continuing to work and record solo and with Fowler and Worton.